How much can you save?

 Accelerated bonus depreciation can also be applied to your solar investment.
 Reach out to your tax advisor to learn more.

-Currently, there are no major solar incentives specific to the state of North Carolina.
+Currently, there are no major solar incentives specific to the state of North Carolina for commercial businesses.
 There are many national incentives for residential, commercial, and nonprofit solar systems to take advantage of.

 The most common incentive is the Federal Solar Investment Tax Credit (ITC), worth 30% of your solar system cost.
 There is also the possibility of additional incentives, or “add-ons,” depending on equipment, installation location, and other factors.
 Make sure to speak to a tax advisor before moving forward.